 Buying a new vehicle

 If you are buying a new vehicle and it is being registered for the first time, the dealer may licence it for you.
 If this is the case you will need to let him have your Entitlement Certificate and Certificate of Insurance and he will make the application on your behalf.

 If you hire a vehicle through the Motability Scheme they will arrange to tax your vehicle each year and will send a tax disc to you.

 7. What to do if I sell my vehicle or am no longer entitled to the Road Tax Exemption?

 If you sell your vehicle or your entitlement ends, you should return the free tax disc to the DVLA.
-You can do this by sending it to DVLA, Swansea SA99 1AL or your nearest DVLA local office.
-If you post it to the DVLA send a covering letter with it.
+You can do this by sending it to DVLA, Swansea SA99 1AL.
+You should send a covering letter with it.
 If you no longer qualify you will need to tax your vehicle in the appropriate tax class.
 You will need to pay for the vehicle tax.

 Whilst all the information given in this fact sheet was correct at the time of going to press,